 Human Resources practitioners can add tremendous value

-Not every company has a built-in Human Resources expert and I am certain that as a business owner or CEO; you will probably agree with me that one of the most frustrating and time-consuming activities you will have to deal with are people issues.
-Because of the web of complexity, around legal and regulatory requirements, as well as the challenge of understanding different personalities, one of the most common problems I find when I am working with businesses in my capacity as a Human Resources consultant is a lack of confidence on behalf of the CEO, business owner or manager to do the right thing!
+Not every company has a built-in Human Resources expert and I am certain that as a business owner or CEO; one of the most frustrating and time-consuming activities you will have to deal with are people issues.
+There is a web of complexity around legal and regulatory requirements.
+Also, people can be downright confusing!
+One of the most common problems I find as a Human Resources consultant is many CEO’s, business owners or managers are not confident about what action should be taken when unusual circumstances arise.

-Not only is there masses of Human Resources and employment law information to handle; people are just different and can be predictably unpredictable when the chips are down.
+There is a mass of Human Resources and employment law information to handle.
+Also, managing people and their personalities are a challenge.
+People are just different and can be predictably unpredictable when the chips are down.
 I’m not just talking about employee disputes or even the myriad of Human Resources challenges you might have to tackle.
 Recruitment, terms and conditions or even exits can be tense and fraught with difficulties if not handled correctly.

 A Human Resource professional can bring a range of skills.
-Many Human Resources practitioners, for example, combine expertise in leadership skills with a solid understanding of the legal and regulatory issues businesses face, which means businesses can feel assured that they will be protected whilst still being able to take the necessary calculated risks every entrepreneur or high-achieving organisation needs to balance.
+Many Human Resources practitioners combine expertise in leadership skills with a solid understanding of the legal and regulatory issues businesses face.
+This means businesses can feel assured that they will be protected whilst still being able to take the necessary calculated risks every entrepreneur or high-achieving organisation needs to balance.

 When considering your people from a Human Resources perspective, you need to think of getting it right in three specific ways: